sami-ka/scorepyo/docs/depth_model/model.md

 <br />

 We can now compute the score (i.e. sum of points) on each sample for each point combination.
-The selected feature selection and points combination will be the combination with the best value on the defined metric.
+The selection of features and points combination kept will be the combination with the best value on the defined metric.
 The chosen metric will be maximized.

 The scores on each samples naturally rank the samples.
 As the scores are not probabilities yet, ranking metrics such as ROC-AUC or Average Precision are preferable at this stage.
 Like the ranking step, any custom metric based on a list of integer scores and a binary target can be used.